Job Title: Speech Language Pathologist (Full-Time)

 Key Responsibilities

-• Incorporate gestalt language processing knowledge and child-led communication practices into intervention (preferred).
+Incorporate gestalt language processing knowledge and child-led communication practices into intervention.

 Qualifications

-• 2 years of pediatric experience preferred--cannot take a CF at this time
+2 years of pediatric experience preferred--unable to take a CF at this time

 Why Join Our Team?

-• A chance to make a meaningful impact on the lives of children and their famili
+A chance to make a meaningful impact on the lives of children and their families

 How to Apply